 - Suspend driver’s licenses and professional licenses

-Past-due child support payments accrue interest until they are paid in full.
+Past-due payments accrue interest until they are paid in full.

 DCSE can refer the case for court action.
-DCSE cannot sentence a parent to jail for failing to pay child support payments.
-However, a family court judge can sentence you to jail for civil contempt for failure to pay child support.
+DCSE cannot sentence a parent to jail for failing to pay.
+However, a family court judge can sentence you to jail for civil contempt for failure to pay.

 Depending on the amount of child support arrears, you could be charged with a misdemeanor or a felony, which could result in up to a year or more of jail time.

-Jail is usually not the first step taken by the state when parents fail to pay child support.
+Jail is usually not the first step taken by the state when parents fail to pay.
 After all, a parent in jail cannot support their child.
 However, it can happen in rare instances.

-If you cannot pay your child support payments, contact our Fairfax child support lawyer to discuss petitioning the court for a child support modification.
+If you cannot pay your child support payments, contact our lawyer to discuss petitioning the court for a modification.

 Visitation and child support are separate issues.
-A custodial parent cannot deny visitation for failure to pay child support.
+A custodial parent cannot deny visitation for failure to pay.
 If you deny visitation, you could be in contempt of court.
-Instead, you should contact an attorney to discuss their legal rights regarding child support enforcement.
+Instead, you should contact an attorney to discuss their legal rights regarding.

 Schedule a Consultation With Our Fairfax Child Support Lawyers

-The Fairfax child support attorneys at The Law Office of Afsana Chowdhury, PLC, provide legal advice and compassionate guidance for all matters related to child support.
+The Fairfax child support attorneys at The Law Office of Afsana Chowdhury, PLC, provide legal advice and compassionate guidance for all matters related to family law.

 Read more of our Google Reviews.